linucksrox/Textecutor/README.md

 # Textecutor
+Inspired by the app Tasker, my goal is to make a user friendly app that takes action based on text message commands while keeping security and privacy in mind.

+## Examples
-Have you ever tried calling your wife, but she has her phone on silent so you can't get ahold of her?
-This app allows you to send her phone a text message, something like "full volume" and it cranks the ringtone volume all the way to 11.
-Then you have a better chance of getting through!
+Have you ever needed to call someone, but they always have their phone on silent?
+Install this app on their phone, allowing you to send them a text message, something like "full volume" and it cranks the ringtone volume all the way to 11.
+Now you're sure to get their attention!

-Inspired by the app Tasker, my goal is to make a user friendly app that responds to text message commands.
+In other words, John installs this app on Patty's phone and adds himself as an authorized contact.
+Now John can send text message commands to Patty which the app reacts to.
+So now if John texts "full volume" to Patty, her ringtone will be maxed out and she might actually hear the phone ringing next time John calls.

 ## Current Features
 1. Turn up ringer volume when sending the correct command as a text message (SMS).